 ATMOSPHERIC OLD HOUSE OF HISTORIC VALUE, MONTARA BY SAN MATEO, BED, AND SHOWER, $400/ MONTH, HEAT AND WATER GUARANTEED.
 EXHIBITION ON FIRST FLOOR WILL OPEN FOR VISITORS SOON, RENT NEGOTIABLE IN RETURN FOR PRACTICAL WORK.

 But maybe she had read what she wanted to read?
 Who put an ad for rooms in the paper these days, when everything happened on the Internet?
 It had been blind luck she had even found the crumbled newspaper under a bench at the station and even luckier that she had actually read it and made the call.
 It was a bit far away from Frisco for her taste, but the rent was ridiculously low.
-On the phone, she had soon convinced Mr. C—who had mumbled much about ‘the right kind of people’—that she would be perfect, even if she was absolute the opposite of that.
+On the phone, she had soon convinced Mr. C—who had mumbled much about ‘the right kind of people’—that she would be perfect, even if she was absolutely the opposite of that.